London to Poland by Train in the Sixties and Seventies

 London To Kraków in Poland by Train in the Sixties and Seventies

-Can you imagine catching a train in London and getting off the same train in Kraków?
-This direct journey was possible in the sixties and seventies, and I travelled like this to visit my family many times.
-The journey to Kraków took approximately 24 hours.
+Can you imagine catching a train in London and getting off it in Kraków?
+This direct journey was possible in the sixties and seventies, and I travelled it many times to visit my family.
+The trip to Kraków took approximately 24 hours.

 Of course, there was no Channel Tunnel, so you still had to cross the sea to continental Europe by passenger ferry.